awsdocs/amazon-application-discovery-user-guide/doc_source/install_on_windows.md

 Disabling auto\-upgrades will prevent the latest security patches from being installed\.

 1. If outbound connections from your network are restricted, you'll need to update your firewall settings\.
 Agents require access to `arsenal` over TCP port 443\.
 They don't require any inbound ports to be open\.
-   + For example, if your home region is `us-west-2`, you'd use `https://arsenal.us-west-2.amazonaws.com:443`
+   + For example, if your home region is `eu-central-1`, you'd use `https://arsenal-discovery.eu-central-1.amazonaws.com:443`
+   + Or substitute your home region as needed for all other regions except us\-west\-2\.
-   + Alternatively, if `eu-central-1` is your home region, use with `https://arsenal-discovery.eu-central-1.amazonaws.com:443`
+   + If `us-west-2` is your home region, use `https://arsenal.us-west-2.amazonaws.com:443`
 **Note**
 Agents also work with transparent web proxies\.
 However, if you need to **configure a non\-transparent proxy**, continue on with the following steps\.